Artem-July/Dzhulai_Titanic_Kaggle/README.md

-# Titanic_Kaggle_Log_Reg
+# Titanic_Kaggle
 This is my solution of Titanic Machine Learning Competition on Kaggle.
-I used Logistic Regression in Python.
+My first attempt was to use Logistic Regression in Python.
+My second attempt was to use XGBoost in Python.
+It gave a higher result.